Oldes/Rebol-WebDriver/README.md

 WebDriver client for the [Rebol](https://github.com/Oldes/Rebol3) programming language.

-Currently, only the _Chrome_ scheme is implemented, designed to work with Chrome, Brave, Blink, and other Chromium-based browsers.
+Currently, only the _Chrome_ scheme is implemented, designed to work with Chrome, Brave, Edge, and other Chromium-based browsers.

 The browser must be started with `remote-debugging` enabled.